Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 Once the key is set, the chat interface will appear.

 -   **Text Input**: Type a command in the chat box and press Enter or click the "Send" button.

+-   **Voice Input**: Click the microphone button (🎤) to start recording.
+The button will turn red.
+Speak your command.
+The recording will stop automatically after 3 seconds of silence or manually if you click the button again.
+The button will turn green, and your voice command will be sent to the robot.
+Note: Your browser will ask for microphone permission the first time.

 -   **System Log**: This box shows the AI's "thought process," including when it performs a web search or what physical actions it decides to take.